shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Gaunt, David, et al., editors. *Let Them Not Return: Sayfo: The Genocide against the Assyrian, Syriac and Chaldean Christians in the Ottoman Empire.* Berghahn, 2017.
 - Smith, Evan. *Histories of Fascism and Anti-Fascism in Australia.* Routledge, 2023.
 - Trofimov, Yaroslav. _The Siege of Mecca: The Forgotten Uprising in Islam’s Holiest Shrine and the Birth of al Qaeda._ Doubleday, 2007.
+- Turse, Nick. _Kill Anything That Moves: The Real American War in Vietnam._ Picador, 2014.
 ## Genocide
 - Jones, Adam. *Genocide: A Comprehensive Introduction.* 3rd ed., Routledge, Taylor & Francis Group, 2017.
 ## History of Computer Science